The OS Rundown: Powering Your Devices from Phones to Supercomputers

 Mainframes: The Pioneering Powerhouses of Operating Systems

 Mainframe computers, the giants of the early computing era, played a crucial role in laying the foundation for modern operating systems.
-Throughout the 1950s, they saw the birth of groundbreaking features like:
+Throughout the 1950s, they saw the birth of groundbreaking features like batch processing, virtual memory, and early file management.

 These features, initially optional for application programmers, eventually became core functionalities within operating systems.